docker/docs/contribute/style/grammar.md

 ### Best practice:

 - Spell out lesser-known acronyms or initialisms on first use, then follow with the acronym or initialism in parentheses.
 After this, throughout the rest of your page or document, use the acronym or initialism alone.
-> ‘You can use Single-Sign-on (SSO) to sign in to Notion.
+> ‘You can use single sign-on (SSO) to sign in to Notion.
 You may need to ask your administrator to enable SSO.’
 - Where the acronym or initialism is more commonly used than the full phrase, for example, URL, HTML, you do not need to follow this spell-it-out rule.
 - Use all caps for acronyms of file types (a JPEG file).
 - Don't use apostrophes for plural acronyms. ✅URLs ❌URL’S